-Washington, DC is unique among American cities because it was established by the Constitution of the United States to serve as the nation's capital.
-From the beginning it has been embroiled in political maneuvering, sectional conflicts, issues of race, national identity, compromise and, of course, power.
+Founded on July 16, 1790, Washington, DC is unique among American cities because it was established by the Constitution of the United States to serve as the nation’s capital.
+You can read the actual line at the National Archives.
+From its beginning, it has been embroiled in political maneuvering, sectional conflicts and issues of race, national identity, compromise and, of course, power.

-But after the Civil War, Washington did grow, eventually absorbing Georgetown and the surrounding farms and rural areas beyond L'Enfant's original plans for the city.
+Post-war Washington experienced substantial expansion, eventually absorbing nearby Georgetown and surrounding rural areas beyond L’Enfant’s original plans.
 The initial boundary of Washington City was Florida Avenue, originally called Boundary Street.
 The first neighborhoods were those that grew up around the Capitol (Capitol Hill), the Center Market (Downtown), and the White House (Lafayette Square).
 The expansion of streetcar lines in the mid-19th century spurred creation of new suburbs.
-Two early suburbs, LeDroit Park and Anacostia, both began as developments that excluded African Americans and later became predominantly African-American communities.

 In 1901, the city proposed the McMillan Plan, which set out to fully complete L’Enfant’s original designs.
 This included a redesign and expansion of the National Mall, now the crown jewel of DC.
 The city continued to expand and develop during the rest of the 20th century, though it suffered riots and civil unrest in the ‘60s and ‘70s, and many residents left inner city areas for the suburbs.
 Today, these downtown areas are undergoing an urban renaissance, and many people are moving back into Washington itself.

 Though a capital city, it is ironic that residents of Washington lack full self-governance.
 Representation in Congress is limited to a non-voting delegate to the House of Representatives and a shadow senator.
 In 1964, Washingtonians were first allowed to vote in Presidential elections; the city was allowed to elect its own mayor only in 1973.